adityakishor1/ola_Analysis_mySql_Powerbi/README.md

 # Ola Data Analysis Using SQL

 This project is focused on performing a comprehensive analysis of Ola ride-sharing data using SQL queries.
-The primary goal is to gain insights into various factors such as booking success rates, customer behavior, driver performance, payment methods, and booking detail.
+The primary goal is to gain insights into various factors such as booking success rates, customer behavior, driver performance, payment methods, and booking details.

 ## Descriptions with Screenshots